temporalio/documentation/blog/2022-07-26-typescript-1.0.0.md

 Most of the complex concurrency management and state machine logic is in Core, which means that:

-- We can build new SDKs much faster.
+- We can build new SDKs and features much faster.
 For example, our [Python SDK](https://github.com/temporalio/sdk-python) (currently in alpha) was built in just a few months.
 - Our SDKs are more reliable: When a problem is fixed in Core, it is fixed for all Core-based SDKs.
 Our previous SDKs implemented the complex logic differently, and have had very different bugs and quirks.